radek-drw/carsportpoint/NOTES.md

 ## TODO

-- Determine if the logo should be a separate component.
+- determine if the logo should be a separate component.
-- Establish a naming convention for images.
+- establish a naming convention for images.
-- Add padding to the 'About' page.
+- add padding to the 'About' page.
-- Fix nav routing
+- fix nav routing
-- Update Contact Form documentation
+- update Contact Form documentation
+- add aria to contact form